The epistemological tension

 This late entry is not an accident; it reflects the programme management assumption that design is a downstream activity concerned with the surface of things.
 Requirements are gathered, architecture is defined, build begins, and then design "polishes" the output.
 In this model, design is a quality-assurance function applied to decisions made elsewhere, and the designer's value is measured by how well they can improve the usability of whatever the programme has already committed to building.

 The difficulty is that this assumption is sometimes correct.
 Not every design intervention requires rethinking the problem space.
 Sometimes the technology choice was reasonable, the scope is appropriate, and what is genuinely needed is someone who can design a coherent interface.
 The designer who insists on reopening upstream decisions when the downstream work is what matters will rightly be seen as obstructive.
 The professional skill is distinguishing between cases where the upstream decisions need challenging and cases where they are adequate - and framing any challenge in terms that programme management can hear.
-As the previous work on deflecting up explores, the temptation to escalate every design concern into a strategic question is itself a form of avoidance.

 The accountability asymmetry